gattaca-com/based-op/docs/docs/scaling.md

 Propagation initially occurs via the existing p2p, by adding new message types for new sequenced batches and end of the current block.

 Subsequently, the p2p is upgraded to use a high-performance, leader-aware protocol that classifies peers as sequencing or non-sequencing and prioritizes fast sequencer-to-all communication.
 In a multi-sequencer environment, the gossip layer is aware of the sequencer schedule and optimizes transitions between the current and next sequencer.

+### Data Availability

+Ethereum imposes a fixed limit on how much blob data can be included in each block.
+As L2 throughput increases, this constraint becomes a bottleneck.
+When an L2 posts batches to Ethereum, each transaction, whether it succeeds or reverts, contributes to the overall blob size.
+In practice, a sizeable fraction of L2 traffic consists of “spam,” such as repeated arbitrage attempts.
+Because there is no concept of revert protection on L2s (as there is on Ethereum with MEV bundles), spam transactions that revert still occupy space.
+While these transactions do pay fees, they yield minimal utility once higher-value “real” user transactions start competing for available blob capacity.

+By introducing more advanced building algorithms at the gateway layer, it becomes possible to filter or minimise reverting transactions, whether through concepts like ethereum MEV Bundles or outright removal of reverts.
+This frees up capacity for more meaningful transactions, preventing the fixed blob limit from being overwhelmed by revert spam.

+As L2 transaction volume grows, the gateway-based model scales more gracefully by trimming DA waste and reserving space primarily for user transactions.